cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/creating-tables/columns.md

 ###  Number

 You can choose from 3 display formats for number - regular, currency, and percentage.
 You can also decide how many decimal places to display (0 by default).
-Note that these are both display settings, and will not affect how the number is stored.
+Note that these are both display settings, and won't affect how the number is stored.

 _These are equivalent to `FLOAT(53)` data type in SQL (default, 8-byte field)._